 The U.S. Department of Justice (DOJ), Criminal Division, Fraud Section, recently released new guidance associated with its Guide to the U.S. Foreign Corrupt Practices Act.
 The guidance, entitled Evaluation of Corporate Compliance Programs, is framed, in part, as a set of common questions the DOJ’s Fraud Section finds relevant for most criminal investigations.

 The DOJ notes that its Fraud Section does not use “a rigid formula” to assess compliance programs and further states that the guidance does not constitute a “checklist nor a formula” for compliance.
-However, the questions do provide important guidelines for compliance departments and some insight about the DOJ’s expectations for compliance programs.
+However, the questions do provide important guidance for compliance departments and some insight about the DOJ’s expectations for compliance programs.
 These echo many of the themes NAVEX Global has endorsed in recent years.
 A review of the topics covered in this guidance – along with a few sample questions related to each topic derived from the guidance – is provided here:

 - Analysis and Remediation of Underlying Misconduct.
 Were there prior opportunities to detect the misconduct in question?
 What specific changes has the company made to reduce the risk that the same or similar issues will not occur in the future?